makoto/frontier.js/README.md

 ## Custom Events

-You can bind to all the events you monitor.
-The below are the conventions.

-- "PathFinder" + event name (eg: "PathFinder.click")
-- "PathFinder.all" to bind all events.
+After "	$.eventWatcher()" is called, it returns the scope which you can bind any actions.

 ## Event binding examples

-- Output to console
+- Output to console (for debugging)

 		$.eventWatcher().bind('click', function(result){
 		  console.log(JSON.stringify(result));